Did you know?

 Violet sea snails, also known as bubble raft snails, are fascinating marine gastropod mollusks found in tropical and subtropical waters.
 The scientific name of this species of holoplanktonic snail is Janthina janthina.

-While these mesmerizingly beautiful snails are tropical species, you shouldn’t be shocked if you find them in many other places.
 According to a report by BBC, about 60 of these unique snails were recently spotted in UK waters, confirming that they could be distributed across the world’s oceans.

 Appearance